caituo27/caituo27.github.io/_posts/2023/09/2023-09-15-using-css-masks-to-solve-common-design-problems.md

 <img src="{{ '/assets/img/content/uploads/2023/09-15/scrolling-container-with-fades.png' | relative_url }}" alt="CSS mask-image example fadeout at top and bottom of a scrolling container" width="1920" height="1080" style="width: 100%; height: auto;">
 </div>

-So, based on what we just learned about masks you probably have some ideas about what we need.We need a mask that is an opaque color for most of the container, but that fades to transparent at the top and then again at the bottom.
+So, based on what we just learned about masks you probably have some ideas about what we need.
+We need a mask that is an opaque color for most of the container, but that fades to transparent at the top and then again at the bottom.

 <div>
 <img src="{{ '/assets/img/content/uploads/2023/09-15/example-scrolling-mask.png' | relative_url }}" alt="CSS mask-image example fadeout at top and bottom of a scrolling container" width="950" height="954" style="width: 100%; height: auto;">